 Wooden pavilion for insects

-Wunderbugs is an interactive wooden pavilion, with sensors that collect the variations of the landscape and allow insects to modulate a musical composition, created by Francesco Lipari and Vanessa Todaro of OFL Architecture
+Wunderbugs is an interactive wooden pavilion, with sensors that collect changes in the landscape and allow insects to modulate a musical composition, created by Francesco Lipari and Vanessa Todaro of studio OFL Architecture in Rome in 2014.

-It is a project by Francesco Lipari and Vanessa Todaro of OFL Architecture and was installed for the first time during the second edition of Maker Faire Europe, last October in the spaces of the hanging gardens of the Parco della Musica Auditorium in Rome
+It is a project curated by Francesco Lipari and Vanessa Todaro of OFL Architecture studio and was installed for the first time during the second edition of the Maker Faire Europe, in October 2024 in the spaces of the rooftop gardens of the Auditorium Parco della Musica in Rome.

 Insect pavilion in the open air

-The world of insects is the undisputed protagonist of Wunderbugs
+The undisputed protagonist of Wunderbugs is the world of insects

 Insect pavilion in the open air